SimonHFrost/threejs-terrain-experiment/README.md

  - Run with `webpack` if you want to export `dist/bundle.js` to other projects (they need a div with id 'webgl' for the js to target)

+## Linting

+ - This project is Standard compliant
+ - Run `npm install -g standard` and `standard` in the `/js` folder to check for linting errors

 ## Duplicating this as a new project

 - Rename the directory
 - Update the remote url with `git remote set-url origin git@github.com:USERNAME/NEW_REPOSITORY.git`

-## Linting

-- This project is Standard compliant
-- Run `npm install -g standard` and `standard` in the `/js` folder to check for linting errors

-## TODO

-- Add orbit controller as optional feature
-- Add model importing as optional feature
-- Run 'Lebab' package to use es6+ features
-- Add capability to export bundle.js for usage in other projects
-- Export both scene and camera from initializer.js